bobbytrapz/noticeme/README.md

 # noticeme

-Provides python bindings for inotify and framework for building watchers using coroutines.
+Provides python bindings for inotify and framework for building file watchers using coroutines.

 Please note this only runs on Linux and a have no plans to support any other OS.